ConciseCSS/concise.css/README.md

 ### Specific Questions

+** *Thanks to [thoughtbot](http://robots.thoughtbot.com/moving-open-source-project-mailing-lists-to-stack-overflow) for this great way to handling questions for an open source project.*

 In lieu of a mailing list, we are going to manage all specific questions through [Stack Overflow](http://stackoverflow.com/).
-This way we can leverage the entire community for help, and not worry about wading through loads of spam.

 Members of the Concise team are subscribed to specific tags via [Stack Exchange Filters](http://stackexchange.com/filters), so that if a question is properly tagged, we can respond in a timely manner and help.